Why one of Ethereum’s cofounders is walking away from crypto

 Anthony Di Iorio became interested in the blockchain and Bitcoin a decade ago—so interested that he cofounded the Ethereum blockchain network in 2013 with Vitalik Buterin.
 Since Di Iorio stepped away from the daily operation of the network in 2015, Ethereum has become the second-biggest blockchain in the world, behind Bitcoin, and Ethereum’s native currency token, called Ether, has a market value of about $225 billion, according to Bloomberg.
-Di Iorio, who also bought Bitcoin early on, has become a millionaire many times over, landing him on Forbes’s “richest people in crypto” list.
+Di Iorio, who also bought Bitcoin early on, has become a millionaire many times over, landing him on Forbes’s richest people in crypto list.

 Di Iorio made a habit of getting in on new crypto projects early and often, but now, at 46, the Canadian entrepreneur is walking away from the crypto space altogether.
 He’s selling his stake in both the Toronto-based blockchain-focused accelerator Decentral and the Jaxx crypto wallet app it produced.
 He says he’s focusing on new projects, including philanthropy, well outside of the crypto realm that made him famous.
 While Di Iorio has a new venture coming up, he says it’s too early to announce it.